Cesar-Technological-Corporation/CesarOS/boot/bootdata/readme.txt

 ﻿========================
-ReactOS™ Version 0.4.x
+CesarOS Version 0.4.x
 Updated October 9, 2021
 ========================

-1. What is ReactOS?
+1. What is CesarOS?
 -------------------

-ReactOS™ is an Open Source effort to develop a quality operating system that is compatible with applications and drivers written for the Microsoft® Windows™ NT family of operating systems (NT4, 2000, XP, 2003, Vista, 7).
+CesarOS is an Open Source effort based on ReactOS to develop a quality operating system that is compatible with applications and drivers written for the Microsoft® Windows™ NT family of operating systems (NT4, 2000, XP, 2003, Vista, 7).

-More information is available at: https://reactos.org
+More information is available at: https://cesartechcorp.org/cesaros

 2. Relationship with the WINE project
 -------------------------------------

-ReactOS has always intended to work with the WINE project to share as much programming effort as possible.
+ReactOS/CesarOS has always intended to work with the WINE project to share as much programming effort as possible.
 This mainly concerns User Mode DLLs and still happens to a degree today.
 Other areas of cooperation lie in applications and testing suites.